Convention Army prisoners built shelters at Charlottesville in early 1779, similar to winter camps built by George Washington's army at Valley Forge

 Source: University of Michigan, William L. Clements Library, Plan of part of the province of Virginia

-They were moved again in February, 1781, to Frederick, Maryland.
-Most were moved in June to Reading, Pennsylvania.
-Some were still in Frederick in 1781, when General "Mad Anthony" Wayne marched from Pennsylvania to Virginia to resist the British forces under Lord Cornwallis who were marching through central Virginia.
+The British prisoners were moved again in June, 1781 to Reading, Pennsylvania.
+Some were still in Frederick when General "Mad Anthony" Wayne marched from Pennsylvania to Virginia to resist the British forces under Lord Cornwallis who were marching through central Virginia.

-The British soldiers captured at Cowpens were sent initially to Winchester and then to Pennsylvania, over the objections of Pennsylvania officials.
+The British soldiers captured at Cowpens were sent initially to Winchester. and then to Pennsylvania over the objections of Pennsylvania officials.
 Privates and noncommissioned officers were kept at Camp Security in Pennsylvania.
-The Germans captured at Cowpens were left in Albemarle County, since they were considered less likely to escape in order to join a British raiding party.8
+The Germans captured at Cowpens were left in Albemarle County, since they were considered less likely to escape in order to join a British raiding party.10

-The Articles of Capitulation accepted by General Cornwallis specified:10
+The Articles of Capitulation accepted by General Cornwallis specified:12

 The two locations chosen by George Washington were west of the Blue Ridge, safe from a British assault from the sea.
 Winchester was 240 miles away from Yorktown, and the march to Fort Frederick in Maryland was also a two-week march away.